The Tufts Observer: Controversy

 In February 1987, Ian Kremer, a 19-year-old Observer journalist, was allegedly beaten because of anti-racist activist articles he wrote in the news magazine.
 The assailants allegedly called Kramer "nigger lover, jew boy and Commie pinko".
 The story was reported in Boston-area and other national newspapers as well as in the Associated Press.
 Several days after the alleged attack, eyewitnesses refuted the assault claims and Tufts President Jean Mayer also denied the allegation, saying that, "It is absolutely clear that no attack took place at the time and place that Kremer said".
 Kremer filed a libel suit against The Tufts Daily, Tufts police officials, and Jean Mayer in April 1987 because of the scandal.
 Later in 1987 Kremer transferred to another university and Tufts settled the case out of court on undisclosed terms in November 1989.

 Today

-Today, the Observer produces bi-weekly issues, distributed on Monday mornings throughout Tufts' Medford-Somerville campus.
+Today, the Observer produces tri-weekly issues, distributed on Monday mornings throughout Tufts' Medford-Somerville campus.
 In addition to a feature article and a photo inset each issue, there are six other regular sections: news, opinions, arts & culture, campus, poetry & prose, and voices.